 Statistical analysis

-The layout of experiment at field was done by using randomized block design (RBD).
+The layout of experiment at field was done by using randomized complete block design (RCBD).
 The results obtained were statistically analyzed and appropriately interpreted as per the methods described in “Statistical method for Agricultural Workers” by Panse and Sukhatme (1985).
 Appropriate standard error (S.E.) critical differences (C.D.) at 5 per cent levels were worked out for interpretation of result.

 A. Initial soil analysis data

-Table No.3 Initial soil physical Properties
+Table 2.
+Physical properties of initial soil sample